12 Content Marketing Objectives for Your Fashion Brand

 You should also be monitoring the awareness you’re developing around specific products (using the tools outlined above).

-Higher numbers of subscribers means higher numbers of visitors who are generally more interested in what you have to offer.
+Higher numbers of subscribers mean higher numbers of visitors who are generally more interested in what you have to offer.
 It also indicates higher quality leads from your marketing.

 Your content will likely be boosting sales of the specific product and product pages you showcased.
 But here’s the best part: it will also likely boost the sales of other related products or those products your site recommends as customers view said pages.
 Pay attention to the jumps across the board, as the traffic to certain products and product pages will undoubtedly trickle through your inventory.
 For example, a video that links to your summer dresses page could be boosting the sales on your accessories page.